kailash-manasarovar/statement/docs/timeline/2024/july.md

 - This is extraordinary.
 - I've never seen anything like it on my JC account which gets no views at all usually.
 - And for this to happen on a tweet about [*strawberries*](../2023/october.md#strawberries).
-- At the time, it appeared to me that the cyber-stalkers/hackers have technology that can generate this sort of intense activity on X at the drop of a hat.
+- At the time, it appeared to me that the cyber-stalkers/hackers have technology that can generate this sort of intense fake activity on X at the drop of a hat.
 - I thought about it.
 It must be expensive technology.
 - Why would they be using such technology, such resources, to terrorize a lone and vulnerable foreign woman in Dénia?
 It didn't make any sense.
 - However, if I was actually *already* very famous on spy-cam and sedated *switcheroo* porn networks, amongst others, something even my colleagues at Polygon may have been aware of and subscribing to, this random one-off event makes a lot of sense.
 - Were these 1000s of accounts actually owned by real human porn-addict men?
-- I tell my friend in Madrid (who doesn't seem to understand what I'm saying) and the expert in Alicante.
+- I tell my friend in Madrid (who doesn't seem to understand what I'm saying) and the expert from DPR in Alicante.
 - I explain the situation very clearly to the expert, with screenshots:

 ![Page 5 of the email thread to the perito](../../content/images/strawberries-to-the-perito.png)